baigelbytes1/baigelbytes/content/blog/ancientWisdom1_Aristotle.md

 ---

 ## First, an introduction to the series.
-Wisdom from the ages:
+Wisdom of the ages:

 > “Those who fail to learn from history are doomed to repeat it.” - Winston Churchill.